Early customers don't just buy your product. They shape your company.

 A career spent inside the rooms where industrial buyers actually decide, not the rooms where decks get made about them.

-I’ve seen firsthand how hard it is to turn technical breakthroughs into repeatable commercial traction.
+I've been the first sales hire at a Series A robotics startup, run North American GTM for a venture-backed software company, and sold metal 3D printing to early adopters like Tesla and SpaceX.
+I've seen firsthand how hard it is to turn technical breakthroughs into repeatable commercial traction.
 Now I help founders close that gap faster.

-Let's Talk
+● Let's Talk

 Building something hard?

 Send me a note on LinkedIn.
-Tell me what you're building and where the GTM is getting stuck — happy to trade thoughts.
+Tell me what you're building and where the GTM is getting stuck.
+Happy to trade thoughts.